Welding is considered a critical skill for many jobs in a variety of industries.

 Additionally, in an Associates program you will be exposed to testing techniques, codes, metallurgy and quality-control training.

-Associate Degree programs generally provide a fundamental knowledge of mechanical design, manufacturing operations, materials science, destructive and non-destructive testing and various AWS/SME standards and specifications.
+The Associate Welding Degree programs generally provide a fundamental knowledge of mechanical design, manufacturing operations, materials science, destructive and non-destructive testing and various AWS/SME standards and specifications.

-This degree will prepare your for a career as a Welding Technician, Certified Welding Inspector, Sales, Supervisory positions, Pipe Fitter, or Fabrication Shop ownership etc.
+This Welding Degree will prepare your for a career as a Welding Technician, Certified Welding Inspector, Sales, Supervisory positions, Pipe Fitter, or Fabrication Shop ownership etc.